Utkarsh731/python-interview-coding/README.md

 q28.
 Write a code to print fibonacci series till the nth term using recursion.

 q29.
 Write a code to print fibonacci series till the nth term without using recursion.

+q30.
+Write a code to read and print the sqllite schema for all the tables.